aws-samples/route53-hostedzone-migrator/README.md

    follow the [JQ Official Website](https://jqlang.github.io/jq/download/) to install or upgrade the 'jq' command.
 3. **Configure profiles for AWS CLI:**<br/>
    make sure AWS CLI is configured for both the source and destination AWS accounts.
-4. **Make sure you have the correct permissions in both accounts:**<br/>
+4. **Make sure you have the correct permissions in both accounts:**<br>
-   follow the [Identity and access management in Amazon Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/auth-and-access-control.html) to know more.<br>
-   You can use the AmazonRoute53ReadOnlyAccess managed policy on the source account and the AmazonRoute53FullAccess managed policy in the destination account.<br>
+   - You can use the AmazonRoute53ReadOnlyAccess managed policy on the source account and the AmazonRoute53FullAccess managed policy in the destination account.<br>
-   If you are working on private hosted zones, you will also need to ensure the appropriate VPC-related permissions (such as AmazonVPCFullAccess) are available in the destination account to associate the private zone with a VPC.
+   - If you are working on private hosted zones, you will also need to ensure the appropriate VPC-related permissions (such as AmazonVPCFullAccess) are available in the destination account to associate the private zone with a VPC.

 <br/>